mkelley/mskpy/README.rst

 To use the `ephem` and `observing` modules, `spiceypy` is required.
-At a minimum, three kernels are needed to be present in your kernel directory (as set by the module configuration):
+At a minimum, three kernels are needed to be present in your kernel
+directory:
-- naif.tls : a leap seconds kernel,
+- naif.tls : a leap seconds kernel, e.g., naif0012.tls,
 - pck.tpc : a planetary constants kernel,
-- planets.bsp : a planetary ephemeris kernel, e.g., DE430.
+- planets.bsp : a planetary ephemeris kernel, e.g., DE431.
 These kernels are available from the NAIF group at JPL:

   http://naif.jpl.nasa.gov/pub/naif/generic_kernels/

+In general, download the most recent versions for the leap seconds and planetary constants kernels.
+For the planetary ephemeris kernel, check the NAIF comments and readme files to determine which is the best for your installation.
 See the `ephem` module documentation for more details.

+Copy the kernels to your kernel directory.
+I recommend keeping the original file names and using symbolic links to match what `mskpy` requires, i.e., link `naif.tls` to `naif0012.tls`.
+After importing `mskpy` for the first time, edit the configuration file (see above) to match your kernel installation location.

 Examples
 ========